 ‘’Thank you doctor- that’s the best thing you have ever advised me to do.”

-That sums up people’s reaction after joining Reach for Health, (RfH), and experiencing the support that patients with a whole range of physical, emotional and psychological conditions receive within this rehabilitative centre.
+That sums up people’s reaction after joining The Reach for Health Centre, (RfH), and experiencing the support that patients with a whole range of physical, emotional and psychological conditions receive within this rehabilitative centre.

-I first met the team at RfH four years ago after a pub conversation backfired and resulted in me entering a sponsored cycle ride from Lands End to John O’Groats.
+I first met the team at RfH six years ago after a pub conversation backfired and resulted in me entering a sponsored cycle ride from Lands End to John O’Groats.
 For the ride to be meaningful, I decided to support an exercise-based charity.
-It was at this point that I discovered RfH is not just a gym.
-Reach for Health – it is so much more than that.
-The first time I visited RfH, I was met by a group of more mature clients, who, while they were exercising, were also putting the world to rights and laughing a lot.
+It was at this point that I discovered that RfH is categorically not just a gym – it is so much more than that.
+The first time I visited The Reach for Health Centre, I was met by a group of more mature clients, who, while they were exercising, were also putting the world to rights and laughing a lot.
 Clearly they were adding life to their years and having a great time.
 The atmosphere of positivity was infective and certainly kept me going up some of those Scottish hills.

 I am a passionate believer in the benefits of exercise – getting people active, engaged and energised is the key to a healthy and motivated population.
-It is the antidote to our unhealthy lifestyles – working for long hours in front of our computer screens.
+It is the antidote to our unhealthy lifestyles where we spend long hours in front of our televisions or computer screens.

-Reach for Health is striving to make a difference, to do more than just help people live longer, it is dedicated to adding quality of life to those extra years, thereby reduce the impact of major health issues and in turn reduce the cost to the NHS.
+The Reach for Health Centre is striving to make a difference, to do more than just help people live longer, it is dedicated to adding quality of life to those extra years, thereby reducing the impact of major health issues and lower the cost to the NHS.
 However, promoting the appropriate activity with older people still remains one of the greatest challenges of our time.
 The benefits of staying active are even greater as we get older, exercise can be adapted to any medical condition, and like medication exercise follows a dose response curve.
 The lower the baseline levels of physical activity, the greater the health benefits associated with an increase in physical activity.

 ‘Inspiring Times’ is certainly a fitting title for the work of Reach for Health and the impact this has had on those, like me, who make use of it.
 In January 2013 I suffered a serious haemorrhagic stroke, requiring life-saving brain surgery, and was discharged from hospital some 7 months later with a full hoist, a lack of mobility in my left limbs, no left-field vision, very little short-term memory and, perhaps worst of all, a deepening despair about my future.
 The NHS provided valuable support in the early stages of my injury, particularly from those specialists operating in the front line.
 However, one soon discovers that this support is always temporary, especially for those patients who have difficulty in making rapid and sustained progress in the early stages.
 While the NHS will strive heroically to keep us alive, our families have to seek other sources of rehabilitation which are not easily found without great personal effort and expense.
 Nevertheless, it is fair to say that Reach for Health has become the major source of progress and a significant haven of hope for me: and for those at home who devote many hours to my care, amusement and additional practice.
 A unique feature of the gym is its atmosphere of good humour and support, not just generated from the staff, but more especially from fellow members who follow each other’s progress closely and freely offer their congratulations for any sign of improvement.
 Many would site this as a significant antidote to despair and a major reason why they continue the struggle against the odds.